-‘Exploited For a Year’: UP student accuses BJP's Chinmayanand of rape
+‘Exploited for a year’: UP student accuses BJP's Chinmayanand of rape

 New Delhi, Sep 09: The postgraduate student, who had levelled harassment charges against BJP leader and former union minister Chinmayanand, on Monday alleged that he raped her, and also physically exploited her for one year.